-As at December 31, 2021, the REIT derived approximately 61.8% of its annual base minimum rent from the Dilawri Group.
+As at December 31, 2022, the REIT derived approximately 58.8% of its annual base rent from the Dilawri Group.
+As a result of the REIT's acquisition of the 2023 Quebec Properties, the Dilawri Group will represent approximately 53.8% of the REIT's base rent.
 Consequently, revenues will be dependent on the ability of the Dilawri Group to meet its rent obligations and the REIT's ability to collect rent from the Dilawri Group.
 If the Dilawri Group were to terminate its tenancies, default on or cease to satisfy its payment obligations, it would have a material adverse effect on the REIT's financial condition and results of operations and its ability to make cash distributions to Unitholders.

 The REIT has entered into leases with the applicable members of the Dilawri Group in respect of each of the Dilawri Properties, including the Third Party Tenant Portfolio.
-Under such leases, Dilawri provided an indemnity for the lease obligations of each other member of the Dilawri Group for the initial term of the leases.
-Consequently, the Dilawri Group will be the REIT's most significant tenant for the foreseeable future, with members of the Dilawri Group and sublease arrangements with the Dilawri Group occupying approximately 57.0% of the REIT's GLA as of December 31, 2021 and other dealership groups occupying the remainder.
-The rent from the portions of the Dilawri Properties occupied by the Dilawri Group and sublease arrangements with the Dilawri Group represents approximately 61.8% of the REIT's base rent as of December 31, 2021, with the portions of the Properties occupied by other dealership group tenants accounting for the remainder.
-As of the date of this AIF, the remaining terms of the Dilawri Leases range from approximately 4.5 to 18.1 years, with a weighted average lease term as at December 31, 2021 of approximately 10.5 years.
+Under such leases, Dilawri provided an indemnity for the lease obligations of each other member of the Dilawri Group for the initial terms of the leases.
+Consequently, the Dilawri Group will be the REIT's most significant tenant for the foreseeable future, with members of the Dilawri Group and sublease arrangements with the Dilawri Group occupying approximately 53.7% of the REIT's GLA as of December 31, 2022 and other dealership groups occupying the remainder.
+The rent from the portions of the Dilawri Properties occupied by the Dilawri Group and sublease arrangements with the Dilawri Group represents approximately 58.8% of the REIT's base rent as of December 31, 2022, with the portions of the Properties occupied by other dealership group tenants accounting for the remainder.

+As of the date of this AIF, the remaining terms of the Dilawri Leases range from approximately 3.3 to 17.0 years, with a weighted average lease term of approximately 9.2 years.
 Therefore, the REIT's net income could also be materially adversely affected in the event of a downturn in the business, or the bankruptcy or insolvency, of Dilawri or the Dilawri Group, as the REIT's largest tenant.

-Dilawri has agreed to provide certain financial information to the REIT for inclusion in its public disclosure filings pursuant to the terms of a financial information and confidentiality agreement entered into in conjunction with the IPO.
-Pursuant to the terms of this agreement, Dilawri will provide this financial information to the REIT for so long as the annual basic rent payable by the applicable members of the Dilawri Group, collectively, under their respective Dilawri Leases represents, in the aggregate, 60% or more of the REIT's Cash NOI during any rolling period of 12 consecutive calendar months, determined quarterly, following which Dilawri will no longer be required to provide the above financial information to the REIT and investors will no longer have access to this information, which could have an adverse effect on the trading price of the REIT Units.
+Dilawri agreed to provide certain financial information to the REIT for inclusion in its public disclosure filings pursuant to the terms of a financial information and confidentiality agreement entered into in conjunction with the IPO.
+Pursuant to the terms of the agreement, Dilawri will provide this financial information to the REIT for so long as the annual basic rent payable by the applicable members of the Dilawri Group, collectively, under their respective Dilawri Leases represents, in the aggregate, 60% or more of the REIT's Cash NOI during any rolling period of 12 consecutive calendar months, determined quarterly, following which Dilawri will no longer be required to provide the above financial information to the REIT and investors will no longer have access to this information, which could have an adverse effect on the trading price of the REIT Units.
+As of December 31, 2022, the annual basic rent payable by the applicable members of the Dilawri Group, collectively, under their respective leases represents approximately 59.1% of the REIT's Cash NOI during the 12-month period ended December 31, 2022.
+As a result, the REIT and Dilawri have entered into an agreement pursuant to which Dilawri will continue to provide its Combined Revenues, EBITDA and Pro Forma Adjusted Rent Coverage Ratio on a trailing 12-month basis (with a comparative period for the prior 12 month period) until the REIT releases its financial results for the fiscal year ended December 31, 2023.